lixiaochun/element-manager/doc/element_manager_api_specifications.md

     corresponding protocol in Section 3.2 for the overview of Device Control Information.

--   See Section 3.1 for the overview of Validation Check.
+-   See Section 6.1 for the overview of Validation Check.

--   See Section 3.1.9 for the overview of Integrity Confirmation Process.

 -   See each item of Section 3.1 for the mapping policy of response result.